ndexbio/ndexpackagebundler/src/docs/NDEx_Installation_Instructions.rst

    -  The Tomcat main page is served at *host:8080*

-   -  Tomcat makes the REST server webapp available at *host:8080/ndexbio-rest*.
+   -  Tomcat makes the NDEx REST server available at *host:8080/ndexbio-rest*.

+      **NOTE:** This is root of the service.
+It is not a valid end point.
+      It is not recommended to expose this port directly to the public.
+      We suggest defining proxy rules to expose the NDEx rest server on the standard HTTPS port.

-   -  In the typical configuration, the NDEx web ui is served by Apache on the same server
+   -  In the typical configuration, the NDEx web application (the web site) is served by Apache on the same server

-   -  The document root is changed to ``/opt/ndex/ndex-webapp`` (the files in ``/opt/ndex/ndex-webapp`` are from the project ndex-webapp)
+   -  The document root should be ``/opt/ndex/ndex-webapp`` (the files in ``/opt/ndex/ndex-webapp`` are from the project ndex-webapp)

-   -  To conveniently use the REST server from the NDEx web ui we setup a proxy so that it will be available as a “folder” of the website.

-   -  For example, if the website is deployed at http://www.ndexbio.org, the REST server will be at http://www.ndexbio.org/v2
+   -  To be able to use the REST server from the standard http or https port, we setup a proxy so that it will be available as a “folder” under the standard ports.
+For example, if the website is deployed at https://www.ndexbio.org, the v2 root path of the REST server will be at https://www.ndexbio.org/v2

    The configuration is accomplished by adding an additional configuration file that Apache will read after loading its main configuration.
 This